Younes-sakhnou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11.
 script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Task 12.
-script that creates a directory called file3 with permissions 751 in the working directory.
+script that creates a directory called filei3 with permissions 751 in the working directory.
+Task 13.
+script that changes the group owner to file4 for the file file1